 How a centipede stings:

 Centipede venom is injected by a pair of sharp, specialized, hollow legs located just behind the head, which are attached to muscular venom glands.
 The sting is considered comparable to that of a wasp.
+My opinion based on the latest encounter is that it can be worse.

 What should you do if you get stung?

 Wash the area first then apply ice to reduce swelling (although others suggest a hot compress, which didn’t work for me).
 Take ibuprofen for pain and apply a topical antibiotic cream, followed by cortisone cream (if needed for itching).
 Most stings are self-resolving.
+Others have suggested sting kits as well as ammonia.

 Where you’ll find centipedes: